gvwilson/thirdbit/src/fiction/makers-return/index.md

 "I mean the ark is going to land!
 I told you that!"
 The voice coming from the cylinder sounded frantic.
-"A whole bunch of stuff isn't working but the captain says it's just going to get worse if we wait so he's—whoa!"
+"A whole bunch of systems aren't working right any more but Captain Leung thinks it'll just get worse if we wait so he's—whoa!"

 Something rumbled so loudly that the cylinder vibrated in Sindy's hand.